thanhdt-vietmap/vietmap-compose/lib/maplibre-compose-material3/MODULE.md

 # Package dev.sargunv.maplibrecompose.material3.controls

-Contains Material 3 based controls for the map, as an alternative to the default map ornaments.
+Material 3 based controls for the map as an alternative to the default map ornaments.